mrkkrp/markkarpov.art/essay/real-realism.md

 completion, possibly with the exception that the artist themselves knows of the artwork's nature and existence.
-If the public becomes aware of the artwork at some point in the future, then by allowing such a possibility the artist made the artwork available to the public just the same.
+If the public becomes aware of the artwork at some point in the future, then by allowing such a possibility the artist effectively made the artwork available to the public just the same.

 Since we cannot avoid having a cultural message attached to a real realist artwork, what is the most appropriate cultural message to have?
 It seems